almtree/AroMaster/README.md

 ***ARO-Master*** is an affordable and integrated control system for ***Automated Remote/Robotic Observatories*** with **Roll-Off-Roof** or non-rotating **Clamshell Domes** design.

-This is a project that tries to maintain the KISS philosophy as much as possible, without the usual mess of folders and files in the Github repository as sometimes happens, especially when it comes to software/firmware.
-The software was written in C++ (no, it does not use "arduinos" or interpreted languages, nor copy & paste code without any verification, nor a huge amount of libs made by no one knows exactly who or what type of code they contain) and it doesn't even have dependencies on other libs besides the normal Linux ones.
-Below in the licensing section you can read more information on how to obtain the firmware.

 A _***Remote*** Observatory_ is any observatory that can be operated without a physical presence near the equipment, whether the user is in the next room or on the other side of the planet.
 Of course, if the user is in the next room, he can more easily resolve any problem/emergency that arises, on the other hand if you are on the other side of the planet things are more complicated, in the development of _Aro-Master_ we tried to take this into account.
 In addition to sliding _Roof_ movement management and _Pier_ management, one of the essential requirements was the need to close the roof even when the power supply fails, for this purpose an integrated switching power supply (SMPS) + uninterruptible power supply (UPS) + battery management system (BMS) system was used, along with a simple 12V external battery (Gel, AGM, Acid), which allows security for remote operation.